 It was resolved to adopt the minutes as a true record and they were duly signed by the Chair.

 6. Progress reports

-It was noted that Worcestershire County Council had not yet confirmed a date for the next Lengthsman training session.
+It was noted that the Lengthsman could not start work until he had attended another training session and Worcestershire County Council had not identified a date for this.

 The above invite was noted.

 7.3.
 Office for National Statistics: 2021 census engagement.

 It was resolved to help publicise the 2021 census when available.

 7.4.
 Whittington C of E Primary School: Parking enforcement concerns.

 A request had been received to alter the times of operation for the single yellow lines as lunchtime supervisors were inconvenienced by the current restrictions.
 It was resolved that the current restrictions were otherwise working satisfactorily and that a change to an earlier time would compromise the efficacy of the restrictions.